50+ Tax Deductions (You’re Missing) as a YouTuber: Tax Season Tips for YouTube Content Creators!

 3. Keep careful track of your expenses or you can’t claim them

-4. Keep a separate bank account for business income, business expenses, and business taxes
+4. Have separate bank accounts for business income, business expenses, and business taxes

 5. Set aside 20% – 30% of each payment for taxes